 His first book, Anomalistic Psychology (Palgrave, 2012), a text book for A level and undergraduate students, is co-authored with Nicola Holt, Chistine Simmonds-Moore and Chris French.
-He is also a co-editor of the anthology Breaking Convention: Essays on Psychedelic Consciousness (Strange Attractor, 2013).
-He is currently co-editing and editing three more anthologies.
+He is also a co-editor of the anthology Breaking Convention: Essays on Psychedelic Consciousness (Strange Attractor, 2013) and Talking with the spirits: Ethnographies from between the worlds (Daily Grail, 2014).

 Between 2009-2011 he was elected President of the Parapsychological Association and was co-opted to the Council of the Society for Psychical Research in 2009.
 Currently he is Senior Lecturer in Psychology at the University of Greenwich, London, where he was given the Early Career Research Excellence Award in 2011.